 But how exactly does PPO calculate resource capacity?
-The answer is that it is calculated per day and per employee and to do that, PPO uses the following information:
+The answer is that it is calculated per day and per resource and to do that, PPO uses the following information:

 Standard hours on the system configuration

-If you edit an employee record, you will see a field called "Standard Hours" (see the screenshot below).
-Here you can enter the standard hours that the employee works on a weekday.
-If the employee works the same standard hours as the whole company, this can be left as the default of 0 since PPO will then use the standard hours as defined in System Configuration (as explained above).
+If you edit a resource record, you will see a field called "Standard Hours" (see the screenshot below).
+Here you can enter the standard hours that the resource works on a weekday.
+If the resource works the same standard hours as the whole company, this can be left as the default of 0 since PPO will then use the standard hours as defined in System Configuration (as explained above).

 Public holidays and weekends

 The final aspects that impact the calculation are public holidays and weekends.
-For public holidays and weekends, PPO will assume that an employee's capacity is 0 for that day.
+For public holidays and weekends, PPO will assume that a resource's capacity is 0 for that day.

 The settings described above are sufficient for PPO to calculate capacity in most scenarios.
 You may however want to further customise how capacity is calculated based on particular requirements.